State and local GOP committees attack any Republicans who dare turn on Trump

 “As an impartial juror, I’m going to vote for the side that did the good job,” he said of the Democratic arguments he had heard in trial proceedings.

-Since Trump left office, grass-roots Republican activists and state parties have become his vociferous defenders, condemnation and censuring elected Republicans who dare to deviate in any way from full-throated support of the former president.
+Since Trump left office, grass-roots Republican activists and state parties have become his vociferous defenders, condemning and censuring elected Republicans who dare to deviate in any way from full-throated support of the former president.
 That has created a backlash of its own, as some Republicans — even some who eventually may oppose impeachment — are pushing back against local leadership.

 The resulting clashes have laid bare the division in the Republican Party, which some strategists worry will undercut the party’s chances in the 2022 midterm elections, when winning House and Senate majorities are likely to hinge on a united party that can draw out Trump’s supporters and win converts from among swing voters who were repelled by the former president’s politics.